 HIPAA also requires you to secure your data.
 For example, the application should be secured behind a firewall, and with solid password protection for user accounts.

-The recent stimulus plan (or American Recovery and Reinvestment Act of 2009) included a specific act — called the HITECH Act (or the Health Information Technology for Economic and Clinical Health Act) — that does, however, encourage you to encrypt your data.
-If you experience a security breach (for instance, your data is stolen), the new requirements specify that you must contact every affected client and report the breach to the government… unless you have encrypted your data, Under HITECH, this includes the data in your database, the data sent over the Internet or via another electronic method, and any deleted data.)
+The American Recovery and Reinvestment Act of 2009 included a specific act — called the HITECH Act (or the Health Information Technology for Economic and Clinical Health Act) — that encourages you to encrypt your data.
+If you experience a security breach (for instance, your data is stolen), the new requirements specify that you must contact every affected client and report the breach to the government … unless you have encrypted your data.
+Under HITECH, this includes the data in your database, the data sent over the Internet or via another electronic method, and any deleted data.

 Email and Messaging